-The charity has been involved in an approximately £850,000 building expansion program for several years.
-This was essentially completed last year.
+The charity has been involved in an approximately £900,000 building expansion program for several years.
+This was essentially completed in 2006/7.
 It has provided a much needed expansion of school classrooms and administrative offices, as well as creation of a small library.
 It also allowed redevelopment of communal areas of the older main building, itself providing for their more effective and frequent use.
-This has been complemented this year with additional enhancements to the library, the gardens surrounding the building and the addition of safety film to all the windows.
+This has been complemented over the last few years with additional work on primariliy on the surrounding gardens of the building that have created a large terrace area for mebers use and made the rest of the gardens safe for children.
+This was largely funded by the Donor Trust.